Face to face: Biden, Putin ready for long-anticipated summit

 The meeting will then expand to include five senior aides on each side.

-After the meeting concludes, Putin will hold a solo news conference and then Biden will follow suit.
+After the meeting concludes, Putin is scheduled to hold a solo news conference, with Biden following suit.
 The White House opted against a joint news conference, deciding it did not want to appear to elevate Putin at a moment when the president is urging European allies to pressure Putin to cut out myriad provocations.

 Biden sees himself with few peers on foreign policy.
 He traveled the globe as a member of the Senate Foreign Relations Committee and was given difficult foreign policy assignments by President Barack Obama when Biden was vice president.
 His portfolio included messy spots like Iraq and Ukraine and weighing the mettle of China's Xi Jinping during his rise to power.

-Note: This story has been corrected to show that Geneva is not Switzerland's capital.